The Luxembourg Registers of Beneficial Owners ("BOs") Expected Soon, So Get Ready!

 Submission: December, 2018

-The enactment of EU Directive 2018/843 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing (the "5th AML Directive") (AML 5 – key aspects and changes) has prompted the Luxembourg government to accelerate the final implementation process of EU Directive 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing (the “4th AML Directive”).
+The enactment of EU Directive 2018/843 on the prevention of the use of the financial system for money laundering or terrorist financing (the "5th AML Directive") has prompted the Luxembourg government to accelerate the final implementation process of EU Directive 2015/849.
+This Directive prevents the use of the financial system for the purposes of money laundering or terrorist financing (the “4th AML Directive”).

 Despite the noticeable progress made in the legislative process of bills of law 7216 and 7217 since December 2017 (RBO new rules to be implemented soon), by which the Luxembourg government intends to implement the parts of the 4th AML Directive relating to the creation of central registers of BOs of Luxembourg legal entities and fiduciary arrangements, and despite the fact that Luxembourg has in the meantime implemented all the remaining parts of the 4th AML Directive, the latter bills of law have still not yet been passed in Parliament.